sdanish4git/java/README.md

 Q2.Program to check if a given array is Lucky (all elements are different) A array is lucky if all digits of the number are different.

-Q3.
-Reverse the Array without using any extra array.